-The trend set in previous years regarding the increase in material liabilities continued for 2015-16.
-The Council acquired the Ageas Hilton Hotel & Spa and continued to progress a number of key schemes including the development of a new leisure centre, development of the old Civic Offices site and new Lakeside Country Park buildings.
+The trend set in previous years regarding the increase in material liabilities continued for 2016-17.
+The Council acquired further properties and continued to progress a number of key schemes including the development of a new leisure centre, development of the old Civic Offices site.
+In addition significant progression has been made with a number of housing sites including Woodside Avenue, Hatch Farm and Chestnut Avenue.